emmanuelalo52/LLaMA-3.2-Multimodal/README.md

 ---

-# Recent Issues (Concrete)
+# Recent Issues found & fixed(Concrete)

-Below are *file- and function-level* problems found in the uploaded code and suggested fixes — crucial when you try to run/train this code.
+Below are *file- and function-level* problems found in the uploaded code and fixed — crucial when you try to run/train this code.

 ### `model.py` issues and fixes
 1. **Duplicate `assign` function.** `assign` is defined twice.
 Keep the latter that validates shapes and returns `torch.nn.Parameter(...)`.
 Remove or rename the other.